-Termly assessments on pupils' progress and attainment using P-scales/B Squared.
-This is assessed through 'pre-key stage foundation, working towards expectations, meeting expectation or exceeding expectations.'
+Termly assessments on pupils' progress and attainment.
+This is assessed through 'pre-key stage standards, working towards expectations, meeting expectation or exceeding expectations.'
+The Engagement Model is used for pupils where attainment is not yet subject specific.

 Pupils are supported in following their interests, regardless of their SEN and/or disabilities.